snowyxx/snowyxx.github.io/_posts/2011-09-20-java-run-commands.markdown

 {% highlight java %}
     public static void getFreeSpace(String path) throws Exception {
         Process p = Runtime.getRuntime().exec("df -h /" + path);
-        //Windows should add "cmd /c" in fround of command InputStream reader = new BufferedInputStream(p.getInputStream());
+        //Windows should add "cmd /c" at the fround of command InputStream reader = new BufferedInputStream(p.getInputStream());
         // StringBuffer buffer=new StringBuffer();//if use the StringBuffer, the
         // Chinese in output will be garbled.